mikepastor12/ElizaRogerianTherapist/README.md

 The Classic AI Computer program from the 1960s, recreated with the ChatGPT Large Language Model - LLM.

+* Specifically, the  'gpt-3.5-turbo' LLM through the OpenAI Python API

 #
 Build the next generation of the famous Eliza program using ChatGPT and modern voice capabilities